 Pete Friedmann is marking his 39th season as announcer for the Wheaton Municipal Band.
 For his “day job,” Friedmann is a professional voice-over artist and independent consultant in public relations, marketing and communications.
 Previously, he held positions in public relations, government affairs, community relations and public policy advocacy communications with the American Medical Association, Baxter International Inc., the Illinois State Medical Society and the Alliance of American Insurers.
 Friedmann began his career as a broadcast journalist at WJOL-AM/WLLI-FM in Joliet, Illinois.

-Pete also has been the announcer for the Northwestern University “Wildcat” Marching Band since 1981 – longer than any other announcer in the band’s history.
-He has served as arena announcer for the Big Ten Conference Women’s Basketball Tournament for five years, as public address announcer for home games of Northwestern Women’s Basketball since 2011, and has announced for the WNBA's Chicago Sky and the NCAA Women’s Lacrosse Tournament.
+In November 2019, Pete performed as guest narrator with the Westchester Symphonic Winds in Tarrytown, NY.
+He also has been the announcer for the Northwestern University “Wildcat” Marching Band since 1981 – longer than any other announcer in the band’s history.
+He has served as arena announcer for the Big Ten Conference Women’s Basketball Tournament for six years, as public address announcer for home games of Northwestern Women’s Basketball since 2011, and has announced for the WNBA's Chicago Sky and Northwestern Women’s Lacrosse and Field Hockey.
 He also guest-announced for the Bowling Green State University “Falcon” Marching Band for the band’s first appearance at The Ohio State University and is the announcer for conferences and formal events of the American Medical Association.